wpilibsuite/vendor-template/README.md

 ## Build Requirements
 To run a build, a few requirements must be met:

-- ARM Toolchain - To crosscompile ntcore for the roboRIO, you must have the FRC ARM toolchain installed, which can be found [here](http://first.wpi.edu/FRC/roborio/toolchains/).
+- ARM Toolchain - You must have the FRC ARM toolchain installed, which can be found [here](http://first.wpi.edu/FRC/roborio/toolchains/).

 In addition, python is required to generate the repository correctly.
 However after initial creation python is no longer necessary

 ## Building
-Gradle is the main build system used by ntcore.
+Gradle is the main build system used by this template.
 All tasks are run with the `gradlew` wrapper, which is included in the root of the repository.
 All targets that can be accomplished by Gradle are referred to as tasks.
 The main task available is `build`.
 To run Gradle, cd into the build directory and run:

 ```bash
 ./gradlew build